Michael-J-Son/Lending_Club_Capstone/README.md

 __1) Train Test Split__

 __2) Standardize Features__
- * Standardize features using StandardScaler
+ * Standardized features using StandardScaler

 __3) Resampling__
  * SMOTE from imbalanced-learn library has been used to oversample the minority class of the training data to resolve the issue of imbalanced data.

 __4) Model Evaluation__
- * Hyperparameter tuning with Grid Search
+ * Hyperparameter tuning with Randomized Search
  * F1 score and ROC AUC score were preferred over accuracy as evaluation metrics because this project is an imbalanced classification problem.

 __Models Tested:__